saleheen22/Bangladeshi-Canteen-Client/README.md

 * React Dynamic routing also integrated
 * The Active link, spinner when data is loading,a custom 404 page are also incorporated in this project

-Here is the Link of live website :